-The British Association of Sport and Exercise Sciences (BASES) promotes a culture whereby the importance of safeguarding and welfare within sport and exercise science is a priority.
+The British Association of Sport and Exercise Sciences (BASES) promotes a culture whereby the importance of safeguarding within sport and exercise science is a priority.
 BASES continues to meet statutory requirements for safeguarding by having a trained Designated Safeguarding Officer (DSO), as well as a Code of Conduct and a Safeguarding and Welfare Policy with associated procedures for reporting and investigating issues of safeguarding.

 BASES is committed to providing up-to-date training for its members including specific training for raising awareness of potentially problematic situations and dealing with safeguarding issues in practice.